 - Keep in mind that CIC may contact you and request more documentation, depending on your circumstances.
 This does not necessarily mean you will not get your IEC work permit, but it will prolong the process.

-- Police certificates are required from each country or territory where you have lived for six or more months (in total, even if it was not continuously) since the age of 18.
+- Police certificates are required from each country or territory where you have lived for six months or more (update 2017 – IRCC have confirmed that this six month period is NO LONGER cumulative, meaning that you could live in another country for four months every year but would not need to provide a police cert from that country unless asked).
 The certificate(s) must be no more than six months old unless they are from a country you no longer live in and not returned to.
-If not in English or French, the certificate must be translated.
+If not in English or French, the certificate must be translated.poli

 - Before submitting your IEC work permit application, make sure you have uploaded each document in the right category.